bitsy-ai/rpi-object-tracking/README.md

 ## Object Detection

-The following will start a PiCamera preview and render detected objects as an overlay.
+The `detect` command will start a PiCamera preview and render detected objects as an overlay.
 Verify you're able to detect an object before trying to track it.

 Supports Edge TPU acceleration by passing the `--edge-tpu` option.

-`rpi-deep-pantilt detect`
+`rpi-deep-pantilt detect [OPTIONS] [LABELS]...`

 ```
 rpi-deep-pantilt detect --help

-Usage: rpi-deep-pantilt detect [OPTIONS]
+Usage: rpi-deep-pantilt detect [OPTIONS] [LABELS]...

+  rpi-deep-pantilt detect [OPTIONS] [LABELS]

+    LABELS (optional)     One or more labels to detect, for example:
+    $ rpi-deep-pantilt detect person book "wine glass"

+    If no labels are specified, model will detect all labels in this list:
+    $ rpi-deep-pantilt list-labels

+    Detect command will automatically load the appropriate model

+    For example, providing "face" as the only label will initalize
+    FaceSSD_MobileNet_V2 model $ rpi-deep-pantilt detect face

+    Other labels use SSDMobileNetV3 with COCO labels $ rpi-deep-pantilt detect
+    person "wine class" orange

 Options:
   --loglevel TEXT  Run object detection without pan-tilt controls.
 Pass
                    --loglevel=DEBUG to inspect FPS.
   --edge-tpu       Accelerate inferences using Coral USB Edge TPU
   --help           Show this message and exit.

 ```

 ## Object Tracking

-The following will start a PiCamera preview, render detected objects as an overlay, and track an object's movement with the pan-tilt HAT.
+The following will start a PiCamera preview, render detected objects as an overlay, and track an object's movement with Pimoroni pan-tilt HAT.

 By default, this will track any `person` in the frame.
 You can track other objects by passing `--label <label>`.
 For a list of valid labels, run `rpi-deep-pantilt list-labels`.